 In this article, you will learn about the fundamentals of supply and demand trading.
 The strategy has been around since time began and has been covered by many educators.
 I have my own interpretation and rules for this style of trading which I will go into at a later date, but for now, let’s look at the basics..

 We are conditioned through education and trading books to buy when the price is high and sell when the price is low.
 This is the investment advice instilled in us from an early age, “buy stocks when they are rising, they can only go higher”.
-And more often than not, punters end up selling their shares at knockdown prices when the price plummets and the pain to hold them is just too much.
+But more often than not, investors end up selling their shares at knockdown prices when the price plummets and the pain to hold them is just too much.

 Yet in every other aspect of our lives, we buy when something is a bargain and try and sell it for as high a price as we can get.
 So why should this be any different in trading?
 It shouldn’t, and this is where the professionals differ from the retail crowd.
 They buy low and sell high, just as your local car dealership might do.